seasons recommended for visiting

 dishes that suit all tastes and palates.

-Basic food is made of curried rice, but
+Basic food is made of rice with curries,

-you will find here a vast selection of
+but you will find here a vast selection

 Sri Lanka's meal – is typically based on